-“Students can ask to speak to a particular champion with whom they feel more at ease.
+“Learners can ask to speak to a particular champion with whom they feel more at ease.
 There is at least one champion on site at all times.”

 3. Staff are formally qualified in mental health

-tpm has made a commitment to getting its staff formally qualified to support students’ mental health.
+tpm has made a commitment to getting its staff formally qualified to support learners’ mental health.
 Several staff have already achieved their level 2 certificate in Understanding Children and Young People’s Mental Health, with several more currently working towards it.
 This means we have the professional skills needed to provide the correct support.
-This is vitally important in the area of mental health where the way staff respond to students who confide in them can make a critical difference to their wellbeing.
+This is vitally important in the area of mental health where the way staff respond to learners who confide in them can make a critical difference to their wellbeing.